MangelMaxime/Nacara/docs/content/guide/deploy.md

 ```

 Each build is self-contained: the 1.0 tag pins its own `Site.fs`, its own plugins and its own
-Nacara.
-Rebuilding it a year later gives the same site, because the source it is built from is a
+Nacara, so rebuilding it a year later gives the same site.
-tag and tags do not move.

-### Nothing is frozen
+### Rebuilding an old version

-An old version is not a one-way door.
-It is a directory of files, and you replace it the same way
+A version is a directory of files, and you replace it the way you made it: check out the tag, build
-you made it: check out the tag, build it, copy `output/` over `<host>/1.0/`.
-To fix a typo in the
+it, copy `output/` over `<host>/1.0/`.
+To fix a typo in the 1.0 docs, commit to a `1.0` maintenance
-1.0 docs, commit to a `1.0` maintenance branch and rebuild from it - the other versions are
+branch and rebuild from it.
+The other versions are untouched, since that build addresses nothing
-untouched, because that build addresses nothing outside `/1.0/`.
+outside `/1.0/`.

-So what keeps an old version stable is a habit rather than a lock: you rebuild it when you mean to,
-and its sources do not change on their own in between.

 ### Deploying them side by side

 Deploying is a copy into a directory.
-Versions never overwrite each other, because their prefixes
+Versions never overwrite each other, since their prefixes
 differ:

 ```bash frame="terminal"